grempe/tss-rb/README.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-This code has been tested for binary compatibility with the
+This data format has been tested for binary compatibility with the
 [seb-m/tss](https://github.com/seb-m/tss) Python implementation of TSS.
 There
 are test cases to ensure it remains compatible.

 ### RTSS Human Friendly Wrapper

-To make `tss` more friendly to use when sending shares to others an enhanced
+To make `tss` friendlier to use when sending shares to others, an enhanced
-version of the RTSS binary data format is provided that is more human friendly.
+text wrapper around the RTSS binary data format is provided.

-Shares formatted this way can easily be shared via any communication channel.
+Shares formatted this way can easily be shared via most any communication channel.

 The `human` data format is simply the same RTSS binary data, URL Safe Base64
-encoded, and prefixed with a String thet contains the following tilde `~`
+encoded, and prefixed with a String thet contains tilde `~` separated elements.
-separated elements.
-The `~` is used to ensure the share remains URL Safe.
+The `~` is used as it is compatible with the URL Safe data and the allowed
+characters in the rest of the human format string.

 ```text
 tss~VERSION~IDENTIFIER~THRESHOLD~BASE64_ENCODED_BINARY_SHARE